 At that time, the unsightly football grounds where anyone could distinguish the bare brick and steel were the perfect canvas for budding artists.
 But were not limited only to the stadiums.
 The famous spray could be found in various buildings in the city and railway stations.

 The fashion of graffiti was inspired by the peace movement in the 1960's when it was used to express opposition to the Vietnam War and solidarity in Castro's Cuba.
 The message 'LBJ get out of Vietnam', which refers to the 36th U.S. President Lyndon Johnson, M., remained on a wall outside the doors of Craven cottage until the 80's.

 The various slogans written in spray was not the prerogative of the fans of the home team.
-The spray was the essential accessory for any football fan who traveled away to watch his favorite team.
+The spray was the essential accessory for any football fan who travelled away to watch his favourite team.

-Several people linked graffiti with vandalism and antisocial behavior.
-The result was that the contribution of this art did not recognized into football.
-Although, most graffiti from that period have disappeared, but surroundings of railway stations, metro and pathways accommodate up to today projects associated with sports.
+Several people linked graffiti with vandalism and antisocial behaviour.
+The result was that the contribution of this art did not recognize into football.
+Although most graffiti from that period have disappeared, surroundings of railway stations, metro and pathways accommodate up to today projects associated with sports.